 Vintage signs, like this plywood sign from an old manufacturing company, add an interesting conversation starter to any room.
-The peeling paint and color palette, fire truck red and tan color combination, give this room a trendy vintage feel.
+The peeling paint and color palette, fire-engine red and tan, give this room a trendy vintage feel.
 Look for vintage signs from local companies.

 Classic bird prints add flair to any room.
 Use pages from a vintage book for an authentic look.
 Choose images that have at least one common hue to create the perfect display.
 Mat illustrations backed with solid-color scrapbook paper in clip-edge frames.